girishvn/BigSmall/README.md

 # About The Code Base
-This Code base was adapted from rPPG-Toolbox (https://github.com/ubicomplab/rPPG-Toolbox).
+This Code base was adapted from the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
 All code for dataset preprocessing, training, evaluation, model architectures, and pretrained models may be found in the `./code` directory.
 The code has a seperate ReadMe w/ a more comprehensive explanation of how to use/run the software.